-4.0 Data recording templates
+4 Data recording templates

-A data recording template is available for each quality indicator to automatically calculate and summarise the quality indicator data to enter and submit through GPMS Quality Indicator application.
-QI Program Data Recording Templates are available on the department and Aged Care Quality and Safety Commission websites.
+A data recording template is available for each quality indicator to automatically calculate and summarise the quality indicator data to enter and submit through the GPMS Quality Indicator application.
+QI Program Data Recording Templates are available on the QI Program Resources page on the Department of Health and Aged Care website.
 Instructions on how to use the data recording template are provided within the templates.

-5.0 Measurement and assessment - data collection for quality indicators
+5 Measurement and assessment - data collection for quality indicators